 How do I apply for settled status?

-The new application process is online and in three stages
+The new application process is via an app (Android phone) or online and is in three stages:

 - Identity – each applicant will need to verify their identity and nationality, either through their passport, national identity card or biometric residence permit.